ADG-DAPT/Telechips-Model-Zoo/tcc750x/README.md

 ---

 ## **Getting Started**
-Follow the steps to run a model on a TCC750x EVB.
+Follow the steps to run a model on the TCC750x EVB.

 ### 1. Clone repository:
 <pre> <code>